domschl/tensor-poet/README.md

 * Support for dialog with the generative model

 ### History
+* 2017-05-19: adapted for tensorflow 1.2rc0: batch_size can't be given as tensor and used as scalar in tf-apis.
 * 2017-04-12: adapted for tensorflow 1.1 changes: definition of multi-layer LSTMs changed

 ### Sample model